codeforkansascity/api-examples/README.md

-# my-map-doc
+# api-examples

-A simple app to show the technology that can be used to create a map app from a static web page.
+A simple app to show the technology that can be used to access data from a static web page.

 Technology Stack
 ----------------